SvetlanaKalina/exercise-analytical-epidemiology-with-sas/README.md

 *p<.0001;
 ```

-In our case we did find significant differences in the data, which would need to be addressed appropriately.
+In our case, we did find significant differences in the data, which would need to be addressed appropriately in the characteristics table.

 10) Final results